SecondAcNo/rinne-cli-experiments/README.en.md

 Keeps only the latest `<keepCount>` snapshots in the target space.
 Use `--all` to apply cleanup to all spaces.

-(※ A backup of the `.rinne` folder at execution time is automatically saved to the root directory.)

 ---

 ### log-output — Control log output